apache/spark/docs/sparkr.md

 other directory, and then provides a symlink to it called ./wowTarget.
 When the executor starts the daemon, the daemon loads library(wow) from the newly created wowTarget.

-Warning: if your initialization takes longer than 10 seconds, consider increasing the configuration spark.r.daemonTimeout.